-Dyersburg State Community College Conduct Policy ...
-489 Policy 04.25.00 490 DSCC Traffic and Parking Regulations Policy 491 XXV.
-Purpose 492 This will establish a policy providing traffic and parking regulations.
-The purpose of these regulations 493 shall be to facilitate the orderly and efficient flow of traffic on the DSCC campus and at the DSCC 494 centers, to provide a safe atmosphere for both pedestrians and motor vehicle operators, and to provide 495 order with regard to parking within limited space.
-496 XXVI.
-Scope 497 Regulations are applicable to all students, faculty, staff and visitors to DSCC properties.
+497 Regulations are applicable to all students, faculty, staff and visitors to DSCC properties.
 These 498 regulations also apply to faculty, staff, students and visitors teaching or attending UT Martin or the 499 University of Memphis classes on the DSCC Campus or at the DSCC centers.
 Policies shall be published at 500 least annually.
-Notification to faculty, staff, students and visitors will be made, as appropriate, through 501 signage, traffic/parking brochure, and the DSCC Catalog and Student Handbook.
-502 XXVII.
-Policy 503 504 1.
-Registration of Automobiles/Permits/Decals - DSCC requires all faculty, staff and students who 505 park a vehicle on the DSCC campus or at a DSCC Center to register with the College and to 506 display a decal indicating that current campus access fees have been paid.
-507 a.
-All motor vehicles on campus must meet the registration requirements of the owner's state 508 of residence. b.
-The decal should be placed on the lower left corner of the rear window of the registered 509 510 vehicle.
+Notification to faculty, staff, students and visitors will be made, as appropriate, through 501 signage, traffic parking brochure, and the DSCC Catalog and Student Handbook signage, traffic/parking brochure, and the DSCC Catalog and Student Handbook.

+XXVII.
+P Policy 1.
+Registration of Automobiles/Permits/Decals - DSCC requires all faculty, staff and students who park a vehicle on the DSCC campus or at a DSCC Center to register with the College and to display a decal indicating that current campus access fees have been paid. a.
+All motor vehicles on campus must meet the registration requirements of the owner's state of residence. b.
+The decal should be placed on the lower left corner of the rear window of the registered vehicle.
 Decals should be visible at all times.
-If dark tint prevents visibility on the rear 511 window, the decal should be placed in the lower right corner of the windshield.
-512 c.
-Registration information for each vehicle is to include the name, address, telephone 513 number, and student or employee ID number (D#) of the registrant of the vehicle and the 514 year, color, make and license number of the vehicle.
-515 d.
-Anyone intending to operate more than one vehicle on DSCC property should register each 516 vehicle.
-517 e.
+If dark tint prevents visibility on the rear window, the decal should be placed in the lower right corner of the windshield. c.
+Registration information for each vehicle is to include the name, address, telephone number, and student or employee ID number (D#) of the registrant of the vehicle and the year, color, make and license number of the vehicle. d.
+Anyone intending to operate more than one vehicle on DSCC property should register each vehicle. e.
 Faculty and staff should purchase a decal at the beginning of the academic year in August.
 Decals may be purchased in the Business Office or at the Fall update.
-A campus access fee is 518 519 paid by students when they pay their fees at the beginning of the semester.
-UT Martin and/or the University of Memphis faculty and students may purchase a decal during the first notify the Office of Student Services or the LRC of the transfer.
+A campus access fee is paid by students when they pay their fees at the beginning of the semester.
+UT Martin and/or the University of Memphis faculty and students may purchase a decal during the first class meeting.
+New employees will pay the full fee before January 1.
+After January 1, employees will pay one-half of the annual fee. f.
+Anyone trading or selling a motor vehicle with a DSCC decal must remove the decal and notify the Office of Student Services or the LRC of the transfer.
 All violations against the old or previously issued decals will be charged to the individual to whom it was originally issued. g.
-Change in license plates by students must be reported to the Office of Student Services or class meeting.
-New employees will pay the full fee before January 1.
-After January 1, f.
-Anyone trading or selling a motor vehicle with a DSCC decal must remove the decal and employees will pay one-half of the annual fee.

-the LRC within five (5) working days of the change.
+Change in license plates by students must be reported to the Office of Student Services or the LRC within five (5) working days of the change.
 Employees should report the changes to the Business Office.